 If so, we know exactly how you feel.

 What you’ll find below is free information on how each of the Airfree models are the same and how they’re different.
-By the end, you should have a clear idea on which air cleaner is best for your home.

 How Airfree Air Purifiers are the Same

 While you may think that trying to compare eight different air cleaner models would be a hassle, we assure that it’s really not that difficult in when it comes to Airfree products.

 In fact, what you’ll find with these Airfree models is that each one shares three key features in common.
 Regardless of the model you choose, you’ll enjoy these aspects listed below.

 Unlike other air purifiers that either rely on a HEPA filter or an ionizer to clean the air, Airfree devices use a patented Thermodynamic TSS Technology that eliminates microorganisms and allergens by destroying them at their core.